PagerDuty/incident-response-docs/docs/after/post_mortem_template.md

 _Include a description of any conditions that contributed to the issue.
 If there were any actions taken that exacerbated the issue, also include them here with the intention of learning from any mistakes made during the resolution process._

 ## Resolution
-_Include a description what solved the problem.
+_Include a description of what solved the problem.
 If there was a temporary fix in place, describe that along with the long-term solution._

 ## Impact
-_Be very specific here, include exact numbers._
+_Be very specific here and include exact numbers._

 | | |
 |-|-|